 The Anacostia is a prime destination for boaters.
 Kayaks, canoes, paddleboards, or small motor boats can experience almost the whole length of the mainstem Anacostia depending on the size of the vessel.
 With more access points like docks and marinas being built each year, the potential for exploring the little-known portions of the Anacostia has never been greater!

 Did you know there is a 20-mile continuous hiking and biking trail on both sides of the mainstem Anacostia?
 The Anacostia Riverwalk Trail is just one in a series of biking and walking trails that criss-cross the watershed and allow for visitors to see all parts of it.
 Bike from Navy Yard to Bladensburg along the Riverwalk Trail.
 Explore the history of the Underground Railroad in the watershed via the Underground Railroad Experience Trail along the Northwest Branch.
-See the link below for a map of all trails across the watershed!
+Check out a map of trails across the watershed!

 Despite its urban environment, the Anacostia is one of the best locations in the mid-Atlantic for wildlife viewing, especially when it comes to birds.
 It was often said that naturalists from across the globe would descend upon the nation’s capital and the Anacostia for the sole reason of viewing the abundant wildlife along the river.
 Grab some binoculars and scan the skies for osprey or bald eagles, or even join a free boat tour up the river to get a glance at deer, fox, and maybe even an otter or two.